oblador/react-native-vector-icons/CONTRIBUTING.md

 pnpm run test
 ```

-### Detox
+### Tests

-TODO: Expand on detox here
+We run tests again `new` and `old` architecture against the last 3 versions of React Native automatically via CI.

-To run the detox tests you should create an avd called test which is based on the Pixel 6 Pro profile.
+To run the these tests manually you should create an avd called test which is based on the Pixel 6 Pro profile.
 This is essential for the screenshot diffs to work

 ```sh
 sdkmanager --install 'system-images;android-31;default;x86_64' --channel=0